 Let's take a moment to celebrate the real hero of Thanksgiving: the stuffing.
 Sure, you may spend hours getting that turkey perfect for the table, but that glorious bowl piled high with stuffing is what everyone is most excited about.
-From a classic Thanksgiving stuffing baked in the oven or on the stovetop to a gluten-free version made with cornbread, these are the stuffing recipes that will have you reaching for seconds.
+From a classic Thanksgiving stuffing baked in the oven to a gluten-free version made with cornbread, these are the stuffing recipes that will have you reaching for seconds.

 This is classic stuffing at its finest.
 Made with toasted chunks of bread, it's herby, moist, and fragrant.
 It's like the kind you get out of the box, but so much better.

 This set-it-and-forget-it stuffing is just like the classic baked version, minus the oven.

 Classic bread stuffing gets a twist with roasted chestnuts, a medley of dried fruit, and warm Middle Eastern spices.

 It might remind you of the boxed mix, but this version is made from scratch and filled with all the traditional flavors you love, like onions, celery, and loads of fresh herbs.

 If your ideal Thanksgiving feast is all about filling the table with the classic sides you know and love, this sage- and onion-scented stuffing is for you.